Arm0ny/Engineering-jobs-search/README.md

 ![details-screenshot]

-As you czn see the company name is a button element, click on it to get insormations on the company whose published the announce:
+As you can see the company name is a button element, click on it to get insormations on the company whose published the announce:

 ![company-details-screenshot]

 ### Setting Filters